 The Company must determine if estimates of the future costs to complete rehabilitation work is required to comply with existing laws, regulations and agreements in place at each exploration site.
 Actual costs incurred may differ from those amounts estimated.
 Future changes to environmental laws and regulations could increase the extent of rehabilitation work required by the Company.
-Management determined at the balance sheet date that no material rehabilitation provisions were required under IAS 37.
+Management determined at the balance sheet date that no material rehabilitation provisions were required under IAS 37 Provisions, Contingent Liabilities and Contingent Assets.

-Management determined that the condensed interim consolidated financial statements should be prepared on a going concern basis and therefore concluded that the Company will be able to meet its obligations and continue its operations for the next twelve months.
+Management determined that the unaudited condensed interim consolidated financial statements should be prepared on a going concern basis and therefore concluded that the Company will be able to meet its obligations and continue its operations for the next twelve months.